 7. Munchkin Bath Crayons ($4.19 for a 5 pack) – After all our bath tub toys were getting disgusting, Bart chucked them all and I bought these bath crayons to replace the forty million rubber ducks we had.
 They write on the bathtub and tile then wipe right off and they are SO COOL.

 8. Sally Hansen Golden-I Nail Polish ($2.52) – This is my current favorite nail polish; it’s perfectly festive without being over the top.
 And the Hard as Nails line from Sally Hansen is just ridiculously good – I can get nearly a week of wear out of it, which is better than a lot of the higher-priced polishes.

 9. Duncan Yo-Yo ($4.85) – When in doubt, get a yo-yo.
 My in-laws gave us one a few years ago and my girls love playing with it (even if they actually have no idea how to use it.
 I should probably show them).

-10. Flameless Tealight Candles ($4.99) – I bought some of these for our Halloween luminaries a couple of years ago and they are (and this candle holder is also under $5 and perfectly festive but also appropriate year round).
+10. Flameless Tealight Candles ($8.20 for 12) – I bought some of these for our Halloween luminaries a couple of years ago and they are (and this candle holder is also under $5 and perfectly festive but also appropriate year round).

 12. Sriracha to Go Keychain ($3.50 each, in packs of 10) – I know, you have to order this in a set of ten.
 But I couldn’t leave these off because I love Sriracha and apparently it’s super hip and trendy right now.
 And the idea of having a little keychain of a condiment just amuses me to no end.

-13. Twisted Celebration Candles ($5.95 for 24) – These are just over the limit, but I’m going to say you could just divide them into two sets of 12 and then they are WELL under $5.
-I love fun candles – they just make any birthday a little more special than a pack from the grocery store.
+13. Twisted Celebration Candles ($2.82) – I love fun candles – they just make any birthday a little more special than a pack from the grocery store.